Ekultek/Graffiti/README.md

  - PHP
  - Bash

-Even though your language may not be on this list, graffiti will still accept your data and store it in a database for later use.
+Graffiti will also accept a language that is not currently on the list and store the oneliner into a database.

 # Features

-Graffiti also comes complete with a database that will cache each encoded payload into itself in order to allow end users to view already created payloads for future use.
+Graffiti comes complete with a database that will insert each encoded payload into it, in order to allow end users to view already created payloads for future use.
 The payloads can be encoded using the following techniques:

  - Xor
  - Base64
  - Hex
+ - ROT13
  - Raw

 Some features of Graffiti include: